What Is Jerusalem Day (Yom Yerushalayim)?

 Photo credit: Debbie Cooper

 According to Jewish tradition, Jerusalem was designated as holy from the beginning of time.
-Jewish tradition teaches a number of key biblical events all took place at what was to be the future site of this city: Adam was created in Jerusalem; Cain and Abel came to offer their first sacrifices to God in Jerusalem; Noah rebuilt the altar to God and offered his own sacrifices after surviving the Great Flood in Jerusalem.
+Jewish tradition teaches that key biblical events took place at what was to be the future site of this city: Adam was created in Jerusalem; Cain and Abel came to offer their first sacrifices to God in Jerusalem; Noah rebuilt the altar to God and offered his own sacrifices after surviving the Great Flood in Jerusalem.

-But it wasn’t until 1000 BCE that Jerusalem became Israel’s official capital city after King David was finally able to conquer the city and declare it Israel’s capital, changing the course of history forever.
+But it wasn’t until 1000 B.C.E. that King David was finally able to conquer Jerusalem and declare it Israel’s capital, changing the course of history forever.

 Learn more about Jerusalem in our Bible study